-Like at any destination, the Tokyo Metropolis offers tons of things to do, places to visit and experiences to have.
+Like at any destination, the Tokyo Metropolis offers tons of things to do, places to visit, and experiences to have.
 But with over 13 million inhabitants and covering an area of approximately 2,194 km, knowing where to go and which area to visit, can be a little challenging.
-In addition, there is Tokyo within 23 wards, Tokyo Metropolis and The Greater Tokyo Area (also includes Saitama, Chiba, Kanagawa, Ibaraki, Tochigi, Gunma and Yamanashi).
+In addition, there is Tokyo within 23 wards, Tokyo Metropolis, and The Greater Tokyo Area (also includes Saitama, Chiba, Kanagawa, Ibaraki, Tochigi, Gunma, and Yamanashi).
 When talking about Tokyo, most people are referring to Tokyo within 23 wards.

 Tokyo within 23 wards

 From the image above you can see the special wards of Tokyo.
 Tokyo is made up of 23 wards, which are basically cities within the city.
 Each ward or tokubetsu-ku is further divided into districts, for example Harajuku or Asakusa.
-The 23 wards are certainly all beautiful and each ward or district has its’ own attractions, but you probably won’t have the time to visit them all, nor would you want to try visiting them in a few days of your trip in Tokyo.
+The 23 wards are certainly all beautiful and each ward or district has its’ own attractions, but you probably won’t have the time to visit them all, nor would you want to try visiting them in a few days of your trip to Tokyo.
 So for now, let’s focus on some of Tokyo’s most popular wards and districts, that you should visit!

 Shibuya – 渋谷

 Shibuya city is probably one of the, or maybe the, most famous areas of Tokyo.
 It has gained popularity around the world because of the scramble crossing, where at peak times 2.500 people cross the street at the same time.
-Shibuya is an entertainment district in the middle of Tokyo, with many restaurants, bars and cafe’s.
+Shibuya is an entertainment district in the middle of Tokyo, with many restaurants, bars, and cafes.
 You will also find many shops here, both Western brands as well as exclusive local designers.
 Due to its strategic location and its huge entertainment offer, the area is popular for younger people to eat, drink and meet each other.
 The most popular sights are Shibuya Scramble Crossing, Meiji Shrine and Harajuku.

 Roppongi – 六本木